|

 And the women's view on the country scene?
 Well, as Southern Star alias

-Mrs Sandra Anderson of Clarkston sums up - "It's the most easy-going
+Mrs Sandra Anderson of Clarkston sums up - "It's the most easy-going company you

-singles.
-But the main thing is it's for happy nights, and there's never
+main thing is it's for happy nights, and there's never any trouble.
+I just

-any trouble.
-I just wouldn't be without my country nights.
-Why don't you
+wouldn't be without my country nights.
+Why don't you try it sometime?"

 The club has not lost any of it's appeal from the early days.
 Sadly, many of the